Online Study

 This course delivers an immersive, flexible online experience tailored to developing your screen comedy writing skills over 11 weeks.

-Weekly live video lectures unpack iconic scripts and episodes from the eight subgenres, paired with script extracts and guided readings from key sources.
-We recommend that you allow around 4 hours a week on top of the live lectures to review the learning materials and complete the exercises and activities, which can be done at times that suit you through the week.
+Weekly video lectures unpack iconic scripts and episodes from the seven subgenres, paired with script extracts and guided readings from key sources.

 Although lectures are delivered as live webinars, these are always recorded so that you can watch any you missed afterwards.

-Individual online tutorial sessions, formal assessment of your weeks 9‑10 project (premise, outline, and 10 script pages), and personalised tutor feedback are fully integrated, ensuring you refine your work with expert guidance.
+Individual tutorial sessions, tutor support across your weeks 8–10 project (form choice, premise, one-pager, and 10 script pages), and personalised tutor feedback are fully integrated, ensuring you refine your work with expert guidance.

 This blended approach supports both new writers building core competencies and experienced ones honing genre-specific techniques, all at your own pace.